JHDng/Unity-Minigame-Project/README.md

 - Extensive experimentation and the heavy learning process were involved
 - The scripts are entirely written by me but the game design was developed in collaboration with @dug0ng0

-The game is thought for android devices, but you can try an old web version at this link: [WIP].
+The game is thought for android devices, you can watch a gameplay Careful!
-Careful!
 In this version, the Limelien can be put on the serving dish after it has been cooked through the stove only!

+add instructions and explanation